Video Time: The current situation in the south

 Wasps: In the United States, White Anglo-Saxon Protestants or WASPs are the white, upper-class, American Protestant elite, typically of British descent.
 WASP elites have dominated American society, culture, and politics for most of the history of the United States.
 After 1945, many Americans criticized the WASP hegemony and disparaged them as part of « The Establishment« .
 Although the social influence of wealthy WASPs has declined since the 1940s, the group continues to play a central role in American finance, politics and philanthropy.

-Angle of both pictures: this is a side view of people praying with their hands joined and their faces either looking up or down.
+Common points: we have a side view of people praying with their hands joined and their eyes closed.

 Pew Research Center